Farhanisto/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

 # 📘 Assignment: Hangman Game

 ## 🎯 Objective

-Build a classic Hangman game in Python to practice string manipulation, loops, conditionals, and user input.
+Practice your Python skills by building a classic Hangman game!
+You'll use string manipulation, loops, conditionals, and user input to create a fun, interactive program.

 ## 📝 Tasks

 ### 🛠️ Hangman Game Implementation

 #### Description
-Create a Hangman game where the player guesses letters to reveal a hidden word.
-The game should provide feedback after each guess and track the number of remaining attempts.
+Create a Hangman game where the player tries to guess a hidden word by suggesting letters.
+The game should give feedback after each guess and keep track of remaining attempts.

 #### Requirements
 Completed program should: